idelfrides/ijpypostgresql/README.md

-# ijpypostgresql API
+# ijpypostgresql Package

 ## Project Information

-This is an API created to work with postgreSQL DB in Python 3.
-It's a Python Package, an **API**  available to be used as a library/package on Python projects that need to handle data from  a postgreSQL DB.
+This is a package created to **help** work with postgreSQL DB in Python 3.
+It's a Python available library to be used on Python projects that need to handle data from  a postgreSQL DB.

-The package  use **OOP** and four modules/files.
+The package  use **OOP** and  **Microserce Architecture** and organized like you can see on tab **<> Code** (in the top left menu) with four modules/files.
 All them has one Class with the same file name, the classes contain many methods used to build this app, exept process_data_form.py.
 * ModulePostgreSQLdb.py - configuration module and connection to local server, creating and changing the structure of db and tables.
 * HandleDataFromTerminal.py - Input data processing module via Run terminal.
 * HelperModule.py - contain some auxiliar methods, wich used to help user understanding what is going on.